AntondeGroot/Flashbook/README.md

 ### TODO
 #### To add:
-- Multithread the functions that create the flashcards in 'print' mode.
+- Multiprocess the functions that create the flashcards in 'print' mode.
+Python multithreading isn't real multithreading as it just switches rapidly between threads.
+Multithreading will not speed it up but multiprocessing will.
 - Clean up code: make it PEP-8 compliant, add clear docstrings to the functions, perhaps move more code from modules to functions in order to make the modules clearer and shorter.
 - Perhaps use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
 Although, now it is easy for users to edit manually, easy to delete etc.
 - Customizable colors for Flashbook: the user should be able to choose the color of the temporary and permanent borders.